uclaml/nonconvex-LVGGM/README.md

 # nonconvex-LVGGM
-fast nonconvex algorithm for latent variable Gaussian graphical models
+This is the implementation of a fast nonconvex algorithm for latent variable Gaussian graphical models.